The Anatomy Of A Brand Style Guide

 A signature is an additional brand element that not every brand will have, but it does add a nice personal touch.
 They can be used anywhere you'd like to sign a name off on.

-Example: blog posts, emails, etc. (see end of post to see ours in action!)
+Example: blog posts, emails, etc. (see end of post to see mine in action!)

 Mood boards are a collage of images that come together to visually represent the moods and tones that your brand is trying to encompass.
 Your mood board should visually attract and create a "mini experience" for the audience that you’re looking to serve.